raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 exists.

-If a server receives a DSO message in early data whose primary TLV is not permitted to appear in early data, the server MUST forcible abort the connection.
+If a server receives a DSO message in early data whose primary TLV is not permitted to appear in early data, the server MUST forcibly abort the connection.
 If a client receives a DSO message in early data, and there is no implicit DSO session, the client MUST forcibly abort the connection.
-If a server or client receives a TCP Fast Open message that is not a TLS 1.3 0-RTT initial handshake, it MUST forcibly abort the connection.
+This can only be enforced on TLS connections; therefore, servers MUST NOT enable TFO when listening for a connection that does not require TLS.

 ### Session Establishment Failure {#stabfail}